tjsiledar/readit/README.md

 **Key Takeaway**: Brain activity in nearly all cortical areas can be predicted with significant accuracy based on the activations of the models.
 Self-supervision performs better than supervised.

 ### Is there a mapping between the functional hierarchy of the self-supervised models and the speech hierarchy of the brain?
-Next, we try mapping the functional hierarchy (model layers) of our self-supervised model with that of the speech hierarchy (speech related regions of brain i.e A1, A2, STG, STS, and IFG).
+Next, we try mapping the functional hierarchy (model layers) of our self-supervised model with that of the speech hierarchy i.e speech related regions of brain such as A1, A2, STG, STS, and IFG.
 <p>
     <img src="figure3.png" alt><br>
     <em>Figure 3: The functional hierarchy of self-supervised wav2vec 2.0 maps to the speech hierarchy of the brain</em>